 If you can’t go out and jog because of time and space constraints, here’s a video you can use to work out indoors.

 What to take on the Sandakphu trek

 - Trekking shoes: You will need trekking shoes with good grip.
-Sports shoes will not be comfortable enough.
-You can watch this video to learn to choose the right trekking shoes.
+Sports shoes will not be comfortable for this trek.
+You can watch this video to learn how to choose the right trekking shoes.
 You can get Forclaz 600 from Decathlon.

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
-Rain cover for backpack is essential- especially during months of April and May.
+Rain cover for backpack is essential, especially during the months of April and May.

-- Three warm layers: You will need at least three warm layers (two lights layers such as fleece and woollen and one padded jacket) for this trek.
-Add another layer during winter season.
+- Three warm layers: You will need at least three warm layers (two light layers such as fleece or woollen and one padded jacket) for this trek.
+Add another layer during winter.
 A hollow full sleeve windproof jacket/down jacket will help enormously because Sandakphu is a very windy trek.

 - Three trek pants: Wear one pair and carry two pairs.

 - Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
 Again, wear one and carry two.

 - Thermals (Optional): Those who are more susceptible to cold can carry thermals to wear at night.
 From December to March, carrying this is mandatory.

 - Sunglasses: Sunglasses are to prevent snow blindness.
 There might be snow at the upper campsites regardless of the season.
 So carry a pair of sunglasses.

 - Suncap: The sun is intense at higher altitudes and a sun cap is absolutely essential to keep your face and neck safe from sunburns.

 - Synthetic hand gloves: One pair of fleece or woolen hand gloves.
 One pair of water proof gloves.